Configure-Time Actions

 • .cpp

-are globbed as source files (see Requirements to use LIBRA for repository layout requirements) so that if you add a new source file, rename a source file, etc., you just need to re-run cmake.
+are globbed as source files (see Repository/Code Structure Requirements for repository layout requirements) so that if you add a new source file, rename a source file, etc., you just need to re-run cmake.
 This means you don’t have to MANUALLY specify all the files in the cmake project.
 Woo-hoo!

 Note